mongodb/genny/docs/using.md

 ## What is a workload?

 A **workload** is a repeatable procedure that Genny uses to generate load against a system under test.
-Genny workloads are written in yaml configs that describe how **actors** move through **phases**.
+Genny workloads are written in yaml configs that describe how **Actors** move through **phases**.
 This section describes each of these.

 <a id="orgdecc7ae"></a>